Ahmed-Elsayed95/High-resolution-AI-Data-Center-Training-Workloads-Dataset/README.md

 Please cite the following paper if you have used this dataset in your research/study ( if you can't access the paper, please reach out to the following email: elsayed7@yorku.ca)

 Paper: Ahmed Abd Elaziz Elsayed, Abdullah Azhar Al-Obaidi, Hany E.Z.
 Farag.
 Characterization of high-resolution AI data center training workloads on single and multiple GPU nodes, 29 October 2025, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-7943457/v1]

+## LICENSE
+This Dataset is under the LICENSE: CC BY-NC-ND 4.0.
+Please check the LICENSE file for more details.